COVID-19 guide for care staff supporting adults with learning disabilities or autistic adults

 - Think about the things that can remain normal and emphasise them.

-- Encourage the establishing of daily routines, including exercise, social contact, and good sleep routines.
+- Encourage the establishing of different routines, including exercise, social contact, and good sleep routines.

 - Consistency: who normally supports the person with particular tasks?
 Is it possible to maintain that or keep in contact in some way?

-- Explain in simple terms why things are changing, e.g. there is a virus that might make us ill so we are trying to keep safe.
+- Explain in simple terms why things need to be different for a time, e.g. there is a virus that might make us ill so we are trying to keep safe.

 - Use accessible resources from organisations such as Learning Disabilities England, the National Autistic Society and Books Beyond Words.